krayetor/pro-cli-maker/README.md

 # Project CLI Maker

 A simple command-line tool to quickly scaffold a new web project.
-It creates a new folder and populates it with `index.html`, `style.css` and `script.js`.
+It creates a new folder and populates it with `.gitignore file`,`index.html`, `style.css` and `script.js`.

 ## Usage